-Shotoku Gakuen Junior and Senior High School

-Tokyo, Japan

-At this private high school, students are encouraged to think as global citizens.
-They study abroad in New Zealand and Canada to learn and practice English, giving them meaningful opportunities to experience different cultures, reflect on their place in the world, and expand their views.
-Each student receives an iPad, Apple Pencil, and MacBook to engage with their learning and connect to the world.
+Retention rates Shotoku Gakuen Junior and Senior High School Tokyo, Japan At this private high school, students are encouraged to think as global citizens.
+They study abroad in New Zealand and Canada to learn and practice English, giving them meaningful opportunities to experience different cultures, reflect on their place in the world and expand their views.
+Each student receives an iPad, Apple Pencil and MacBook to engage with their learning and connect to the world.
 The school's STEAM curriculum focuses on cross-curricular problem-solving and creative output.
 In June 2021, the school hosted Shotoku Tech Academy to offer classes and workshops on Swift Playgrounds and app development.
-Research conducted by the school in 2021 found that, as an outcome of their philosophy - including their use of technology - collaborative learning, creative learning, and expressiveness among students increased over the course of the year.
+Research conducted by the school in 2021 found that, as an outcome of their philosophy - including their use of technology - collaborative learning, creative learning and expressiveness among students increased over the course of the year.

 Based on responses to a 2021 survey indicating degree of agreement using a five-point Likert scale.

-North Bay, Ontario, Canada At this public school for grades 7 to 12, each STEAM student works with three devices: iPad, MacBook, and iMac.
+West Ferris Intermediate and Secondary School North Bay, Ontario, Canada At this school for years 8 to 13, each STEAM student works with three devices: iPad, MacBook and iMac.
 The school has developed an iCoach class where student leaders serve as educational assistants and peer mentors.
 These students collaborate with teachers to help them create and deliver lessons using Apple apps like iMovie and Keynote.
-As part of West Ferris's outreach efforts, iCoach students also run workshops to teach younger learners at neighboring schools how to use Apple technology. iPad and Mac have provided a reliable platform that allows for engaged and uninterrupted learning, even when students and educators are working at home.
-As science and STEM teacher Bryan Brouse notes, "With Apple products it becomes quite seamless: I am getting high-quality work and students are asking me if they can do more . . . and that's not something I'm used to."
-As an example of their learners' achievement supported by Apple technology, the school's STEAM students are outperforming their peers on local assessments and standardized provincial testing for grades 9 and 10.

-"With Apple products it becomes quite seamless: I am getting high-quality work and students are asking me if they can do more . . . and that's not something I'm used to."
+As part of West Ferris's outreach efforts, iCoach students also run workshops to teach younger learners at neighbouring schools how to use Apple technology. iPad and Mac have provided a reliable platform that allows for engaged and uninterrupted learning, even when students and educators are working at home.
+As science and STEM teacher Bryan Brouse notes, "With Apple products it becomes quite seamless: I am getting high-quality work and students are asking me if they can do more... and that's not something I'm used to".
+As an example of their learners' achievement supported by Apple technology, the school's STEAM students are outperforming their peers on local assessments and standardised provincial testing for years 10 and 11.
+"With Apple products, it becomes quite seamless: I am getting high-quality work and students are asking me if they can do more... and that's not something I'm used to."
+Bryan Brouse West Ferris Intermediate and Secondary School Forest Trail Elementary Austin, Texas, United States This school for ages 5-11 has a one-to-one iPad programme for students.
+Teachers are equipped with iPad, Apple Pencil and MacBook, and classrooms are fitted out with Apple TV.

-Bryan Brouse

-West Ferris Intermediate & Secondary School

-Forest Trail Elementary Austin, Texas, United States

-This public K-5 school has a one-to-one iPad program for students.
-Teachers are equipped with iPad, Apple Pencil, and MacBook, and classrooms are outfitted with Apple TV.
 At Forest Trail, teachers with younger students are using Apple Pencil and AirPlay in the classroom to instruct and model solutions in handwriting lessons collaboratively with the whole class, in real time.
-On the most recent statewide assessments, Forest Trail students outperformed their peers in all subject areas.
+In the most recent statewide assessments, Forest Trail students outperformed their peers in all subject areas.